return42/sphkerneldoc/linux_src_doc/fs/ubifs/ubifs_h.rst

     %1 while re-mounting from R/O mode to R/W mode

 probing
-    %1 while attempting to mount if MS_SILENT mount flag is set
+    %1 while attempting to mount if SB_SILENT mount flag is set

 replay_list
     temporary list used during journal replay